Internship and Career Services

 Before applying for the internship, you should identify a tribal organization or tribal enterprise you would like to work with and contact the organization.
 You should also identify the type of work you would perform during the internship.

-There are ten internships awarded each summer session.
+There are eight internships awarded each summer session.
 Selection is made by committee.
-Applicants will be notified by April 20, 2018.
+Applicants will be notified by March 15, 2019.

 Interested in becoming a host site for IAIA interns?